 Bellaggio Cafe – Cozy café filled with books (773 Hornby St. across from the Vancouver Art Gallery) – Breakfast and brunch daily 7am-2pm, great selection of traditional breakfast dishes.
 Large portions.
 They also serve lunch and dinners, pasta and pizza, and have a patio facing the Gallery. $12-25.

 Breka – European bakery and café (818 Bute St. corner Robson) Great selection of European and German pastries and cakes, as well as gourmet sandwiches.
 With two other locations in Vancouver.
 Try their Bienenstich German cake!
 Open 24/7. $5-10.

-Delicious Pho – great Vietnamese soups (255 Robson St. corner Cambie, near BC Place) – open daily 11am-10pm.
+Delicious Pho – Best Vietnamese soups on the West Coast (255 Robson St. corner Cambie, near BC Place) – open daily 11am-10pm.
 Try their vegetarian pho with tofu!
 Also great for take-out! $10-20.

 Nelson the Seagull – Bread & coffee (315 Carrall St.) Open daily 9-5pm.
 Great breakfast, brunch, and lunch.
 They make their own almond milk from fresh almonds!
 Try their poached eggs with home-made sourdough bread! $10-20.

 Bauhaus – German cuisine with a modern spin (1 West Cordova St. corner Carrall St.) – open 11:30am-2:30pm and 5-10:30pm.
 Try their Schnitzel! $25-50.

 Pure Bread – Bakery and café (159 West Hastings, corner Cambie St.) – open 8am-5:30pm.
 Try their coffee and pastries! $5-10.